hypar-io/Elements/README.md

 # Hypar SDK
 [![Build Status](https://travis-ci.org/hypar-io/sdk.svg?branch=master)](https://travis-ci.org/hypar-io/sdk)

 The Hypar SDK is a library for creating functions that execute on Hypar.
+In short, a function is a piece of code that is executed in the cloud to build stuff.
+You create the function logic and publish the function to Hypar, then we execute it for you and store the results.
+This repository contains the Hypar SDK, which provides object types that are useful for generating the built environment.

 - `Hypar.Elements` provides abstractions for building elements like beams and slabs.
 - `Hypar.Geometry` provides a minimal geometry library that supports points, lines, curves, and extrusions.